quipucords/quipucords-ui/CONTRIBUTING.md

 To update packages in bulk there are 2 pre-defined paths, "basic" and "core".

 > It is **highly discouraged** that you rely on updating the `yarn.lock` file only.
 This creates long-term issues when NPM references in `package.json` potentially require specific
 > dependencies, or have built around specific package functionality that could be inadvertently altered by updating a dependencies' dependency.
+Update `package.json` packages instead.
+>
+> To review where a NPM package resource parent in `package.json` is... within the repo context run `$ npm ls [package name]`.
+This can help provide you with a dependency tree of resources in `package.json` that should
+> be updated.

 ##### Basic NPM updates